 Casing – The timber lining of a door opening

-Cellular wood panel – Similar to blockboard and battenboard panels but the battens and laths form the core and are spaced either parallel or in lattice form.
+Cellular wood panel – Similar to blockboard and battenboard panels, but the battens and laths come form the core, and are spaced either parallel or in lattice form.
 Panels are relatively light but have some strength.

 Chamfered – The edges have been removed lengthwise at an angle.